fflopsi/arch-customization/README.md

 # Arch Customization by fflopsi

-Some files to customize an Arch Linux / EndeavourOS installation to my liking
+Some files to customize an EndeavourOS (Arch Linux) installation to my liking

+*To use this on Arch Linux, you may need to install some packages, like gnome, yay and firefox.*

 ## Usage